CreaterZ23/phase-0-the-dom-modifying-elements-lab/README.md

 reference to it.
 That makes it quite easy to make additional updates and to add it to the DOM using `appendChild()`.

+//what does it mean to pass by value in Javascript?
+//what does it mean to pass by ref in js?

 ## Add Elements to the DOM via `innerHTML`

 Creating elements and then appending them into the DOM is a multi-step process.